 The LL.M. in Trial Advocacy is the only program of its kind in the country.
 It is an ideal fit for those who aspire to perfect both litigation tactics and courtroom performance.
 Prospective applicants are encouraged to speak with alumni who have completed the program.

 Please contact our office for more information.

-Applicants are evaluated on a rolling admissions basis
+Applicants for the 2015-2016 program year are evaluated on a rolling admissions basis

 BootCamp Begins June 21, 2014

 Message from the Director